-Instant Pot White Bean Soup with Kale – a hearty, smoky and delicious bean soup recipe that cooks up in a fraction of the time thanks to the pressure cooker.
-Made with dried white beans, chicken stock, a smoked ham hock, ham steak, veggies, herbs and spices.
+Instant Pot White Bean Soup with Kale – a hearty, smoky, and delicious bean soup recipe that cooks up quickly thanks to the pressure cooker.
+Made with dried white beans, chicken stock, a smoked ham hock, ham steak, veggies, herbs, and spices.
 It's so easy and the flavor is truly incredible!

 It would simmer for hours and fill the house with savory soul-warming aromas.

 I’m not sure what she did to make it taste so good but it was delicious!

 I don’t have the patience or attentiveness to cook dried beans at the perfect temperature for hours on the stove like she did but I do crave her white bean and ham soup.

 So recently I went to work.
 I got out my 6-quart Instant Pot because this is the perfect scenario for using it since it cuts the cooking time down by over half AND there’s no need to soak the white beans beforehand.
 The magic pot strikes again, people!!

 The soup turned out amazing!!
 It was creamy, delicious, and full of smoky pork flavor.

 I added a smoked ham hock to the soup before pressure cooking.
 And then at the very end, I added a pound and a half of chopped ham steak because my crew is meat lovers, and of course, it balances out the carbs.

 I also added some kale to the soup after it pressured cooked for some extra nutrients.